Maritime ports freight and passenger statistics

 Most EU seaborne passenger transport is within national borders

-The majority of the seaborne passenger transport in the EU is carried out between ports situated in the same country (58 %), reflecting the dominant role of national ferry services in the European seaborne passenger transport.
-In general, countries with busy ferry connections to and from, or between, well-populated islands will have both a large volume of seaborne passenger transport and a high share of national maritime passenger transport.
-This applies to the two leading maritime passenger transport countries, Italy and Greece, as well as countries like Germany, Croatia and Portugal.
+The majority of the seaborne passenger transport in the EU is carried out between ports situated in the same country (57 %), reflecting the dominant role of national ferry services in the EU seaborne passenger transport.
+In general, countries with busy ferry connections to and from well-populated islands will have both a large volume of seaborne passenger transport and a high share of national maritime passenger transport.
+This applies to the two leading maritime passenger countries, Italy and Greece, as well as countries like Spain, Croatia and Portugal.

-Countries with regular ferry connections to other EU countries, like Belgium, Denmark, Germany, France, Estonia, Ireland, Latvia, Lithuania, the Netherlands, Poland, Finland, Sweden and the United Kingdom, naturally have high shares of international intra-EU transport.
-As in previous years, Spain and Denmark recorded relatively high shares of extra-EU seaborne passenger transport in 2014, with Spain having ferry links with Morocco and Denmark with Norway.
+Countries with ferry connections to other EU countries, such as Belgium, Denmark, Germany, Estonia, Ireland, France, Latvia, Lithuania, the Netherlands, Poland, Finland, Sweden and the UK, naturally have high shares of international intra-EU transport.
+As in previous years, Spain and Denmark recorded the highest shares of extra-EU seaborne passenger transport in 2015, with Spain having ferry links with Morocco and Denmark with Norway.

 More vessels calling in the main EU ports

-The number of vessels calling in main EU-28 ports (excluding French ports) in 2014 is estimated at just above 2.1 million in 2014, an increase of 2.5 % from the previous year (Table 9).
-With the corresponding gross vessel tonnage (GT) little changed, the average size of vessels calling in the EU ports fell by 2.2% to 6 850 GT, falling back from the record level reported in 2013.
+The number of vessels calling in main EU-28 ports in 2015 is estimated at just above 2.2 million, an increase of 1.7 % from the previous year (Table 9).
+In the same period, the estimated gross tonnage (GT) of the vessels calling in EU ports grew by 3.3 % to 16.4 billion GT (Table 10).
+As a result, the average size of vessels calling in the main EU-28 ports increased by 1.6 % to about 7 400 GT in 2015 (Figure 4).

 Data sources and availability